Data-driven mode detection and stabilization of unknown switched linear systems: Simulation results

 Comparing Figures~\ref{fig:example3}(a) and~\ref{fig:example3}(b), one can see that the delay between $\sigma$ and $\sigma_d$ is not equal to the length of the mode detection phase.
 This difference precisely corresponds to the time required to detect the switch (note that instantaneous convergence of the states is still guaranteed by \eqref{what_to_obey}).
 In this case, we have

 i.e., the condition~\eqref{ADT_AAT_condition} is not met.
-Nevertheless, the behavior displayed by the trajectories in Figures~\ref{fig:example2}(c) and~\ref{fig:example3}(c), with oscillations (that are bounded) in the stabilization phase due to the noise, suggests ISS-like stability with respect to~$q$.
+Nevertheless, the behavior displayed by the trajectories in Figures~\ref{fig:example2}(c) and~\ref{fig:example3}(c), with oscillations (that are bounded) in the stabilization phase due to the noise, still suggests practical exponential stability. {In addition, we also plot the norms of the state resulting from the same initial condition and switching signal, but with noise bounds $q=0.05$ and $0.1$.
+One can roughly see that the the oscillation becomes larger as $q$ increases.}